 A good case consists of (1) facts that clearly show liability, and (2) monetary damages in an amount that makes the process worthwhile.
 Both factors must be present.
 Good liability facts are not helpful if there is no real monetary loss; and large damages will not help a plaintiff who cannot show a clear path to holding the defendant legally liable.
 One or more established causes of action (fraud or breach of contract, for example) must apply.
 Note that legal liability is not the same as moral liability.
 The justice system, like every human institution, is imperfect.
-It is unable (and unwilling) to right every wrong.
+It is not only unable but unwilling to right every wrong.

 Representing Oneself as a Pro Se Litigant